 Maja regularly acts as a peer-reviewer for top EU legal journals, is a recipient of the Slovenian prize ‘Young lawyer of the year 2007’, and holds a prestigious Diploma of the Academy of European Law from the European University Institute in Florence.

 She is the co-author of the core textbook on EU law in Slovenian (together with Professor Verica Trstenjak), an author of a monograph on EU external relations and an editor of two edited volumes.

 Banking, Finance & Euro

-René Repasi is an Associate Professor at the Erasmus School of Law, and Director of the Erasmus Centre for Economic and Financial Governance.
+René Repasi is Professor of Law on the Chair on Public and Private Interests at the Erasmus School of Law, and Director of the Erasmus Centre for Economic and Financial Governance.
 His main field of expertise is EU Economic Law, in particular, the law of the Economic and Monetary Union and the Banking Union.
 He also conducts research on the legal implications of ‘Brexit’ and the future relationship between the EU and the UK.